 Pioneering Modernism: Oriel Chambers (1864)

-Oriel Chambers on Water Street is the building most people walk past without understanding what they are looking at.
+Oriel Chambers (14 Water Street, L2 8TD) is the building most people walk past without understanding what they are looking at.

-Peter Ellis designed it in 1864 as an office building.
-The key decision was to use a lightweight cast-iron internal frame as the structural element, making the external wall entirely non-load-bearing.
-That allowed the facade to become almost entirely glass — large projecting oriel windows across every floor, maximising natural light.
+Peter Ellis designed it in 1864 as a commercial office building.
+His key innovation was to use a lightweight cast-iron internal skeletal frame as the structural support, rendering the external walls entirely non-load-bearing.
+This permitted a facade made almost entirely of glass, utilizing large cantilevered projecting "oriel" windows to flood the interior offices with natural light.

 Art Deco and the Inter-War Period